AdamAugustinsky/opencode-inline.nvim/README.md

 With this setup `lazy.nvim` loads the plugin the first time you hit one of the registered keys or call `:OpencodeInline`, keeping startup fast while still making the AI workflow available on demand.

 The bundled script lives at `scripts/opencode-stdin` inside the plugin and is executable out of the box.
 If you want to call it directly from your shell, add it to your `PATH` (e.g. symlink into `~/.local/bin`).
+Despite the historical name, it now wraps the `claude -p` CLI for inline edits.

+### Passing Claude CLI flags

+Any additional arguments supplied from keymaps or presets are forwarded straight to `claude`, so you can take advantage of headless options such as `--output-format json`, `--resume <session-id>`, or tool restrictions like `--allowedTools`.
+Set `default_args` in `setup()` for global defaults, or provide per-preset `args` when you need custom behaviour.

 ## Usage
 1. Visually select the code you want to transform.